cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ![pic0000](/documentation/images/aws/aws_email_summary.png)

+To cut to the chase: Skip down to the Installation Recipe section below.

 This introductory segment is a brief glossary and a description of what you want to build.
 The subsequent section is the step-by-step of building it.